Wincanton: Climate

 Along with the rest of South West England, Wincanton has a temperate climate which is generally wetter and milder than the rest of the country.
 The annual mean temperature is about 10 °C; due to the modifying effect of the sea the range is less than in most other parts of the UK.
 January is the coldest month with mean minimum temperatures between 1 °C and 2 °C. July and August are the warmest months in the region with mean daily maxima around 21 °C.

 Convective cloud often forms inland however, especially near hills, reducing the number of hours of sunshine.
 The average annual sunshine totals around 1,600 hours.

 Rainfall tends to be associated with Atlantic depressions or with convection.
 The Atlantic depressions are more vigorous in autumn and winter and most of the rain which falls in those seasons in the southwest is from this source.
 Average rainfall is about 725 mm.
 November to March have the highest mean wind speeds, with June to August having the lightest winds.
 The predominant wind direction is from the southwest.

+Demographics

+At the 2021 census, Wincanton civil parish had a population of 6,573 in 2,915 households.
+The Office for National Statistics also define a Wincanton "built-up area" which excludes outlying parts of the parish, but includes Bayford which is in the neighbouring parish of Stoke Trister; this area had a population of 6,745 in 2021.